Friday, August 31, 2007

 The No Country for Old Men website has an exclusive red band trailer for the film and it is violent as Hell.
 Be prepared to verify your age and use your real first name, apparently Colby Allen can't watch rated R trailers but Dennis Allen can.

-You can view the trailer here without any of the age verification stuff.
+UPDATE: You can view the trailer here without any of the age verification stuff.

 Adam Scott and Mary Steenburgen have joined the cast of the Judd Apatow-produced comedy Step Brothers, which Adam McKay is directing.